fastapi/sqlmodel/docs/tutorial/index.md

-# Intro, Installation, and First Steps
+# Tutorial - User Guide

+In this tutorial you will learn how to use **SQLModel**.

-Before we start playing with **SQLModel**, let's prepare everything else we need.
+But before we start playing with SQLModel, let's prepare everything else we need.
 A bit of type annotations, setting up the environment to install everything, and installing DB Browser for SQLite. 🤓

 ## Type hints